 - 1. the Orientation session organised by the Graduate Studies Office, - 2. the College of Science and Engineering Induction and - 3. any local induction sessions organised by Centres/Schools/disciplines/supervisors.

-4.2 Blackboard 1GST1
+4.2 Virtual Learning Environment 1GST1

-All students will be registered for the Blackboard module 1GST1 Graduate Studies Training, where general information on Graduate Studies at the University of Galway is provided (https://nuigalway.blackboard.com/).
+All students will be registered for the VLE module 1GST1 Graduate Studies Training, where general information on Graduate Studies at the University of Galway is provided (https://universityofgalway.instructure.com/).